Shani-Levy/Shani_Levy_Lab_Notebook/_posts/2022-11-20-Thermal stress and respirometry .md

 ## Pyroscience software:

 Download the pyroscience  workbench and data-inspector from here: [Pyroscience](https://www.pyroscience.com/en/downloads/laboratory-devices).
 Be aware that there are several products, choose the “downloads” that are relevant for the FSO2-C4 : Optical Oxygen & Temp Meter FireSting®-O2 (4 Channels).
-There are also PDF manuals and a software installer.
+In addition to the software installer, download the relevant PDF manuals.

 ![FSO2-C4]({{site.baseurl}}/images/FSO2-C4.tif "FSO2-C4")